andrewufrank/daino/docs/site/dough/index.md

     The index page for site.

 author : Author of Settings
-image: /resources/templates/img/DSC04809.JPG
+# image: /resources/templates/img/DSC04809.JPG
-caption: "ruhiger Sommer im Garten in Geras"
+# caption: "ruhiger Sommer im Garten in Geras"
 ---

 index in site text The landing page of the **Example Site** giving access to all the files in the site.
 The Navigation Ribbon can be used despite overwriting!

+Here no image, but use the one set in the settingsN.yml banner.